marjoleinF/curtail/README.md

 #> specificity =  0.9893333
 ```

-Alternatively, if we want to improve specificity, we should increase the value of gamma1:
+Alternatively, if we want to increase specificity, we should increase gamma1:

 ``` r
 tmp5 <- stochCurtail(itemscores[1:500, ], dataset.test = itemscores[501:1000,],